yingyonghui/CommPath/README.md

 Scoring the pathways：
 ```
 # to compute pathway activation score by the gsva algorithm or an average manner
+# library(GSVA)
 # object <- scorePath(object, method='gsva', min.size=10, parallel.sz=10)
 # to save time, we have precomputed gsva score and saved it in the varible *gsva.mat*
 object@pathway$acti.score <- gsva.mat